BananaAccounting/General/ExcelFunctions/README.md

 * BananaFunctionsUseAll.xlsm Excel a simple file with examples for how to use all functions.
 * BananaFunctions.bas The User defined functions.
   Use this to add the User Defined Functions to an excisting Excel file.
+* BananaFunctions.zip.
+It include all the file necessary to test the functionalities.
+Including the example accounting files.